Finding better ways to provide the materials the world needs

 A long-life, scalable resource capable of producing battery-grade lithium carbonate from raw brine, the project will help us deliver this vital resource to the global energy industry while meeting our commitment to decarbonise our operations by 2050.

-We are advancing the 3,000 tonne per year battery-grade lithium carbonate plant starter plant, however the full definition of the project, changes to scope and higher inflation have led to an increase in the capital estimate to $335 million (from $140 million).
+We are advancing the 3,000 tonne per year battery-grade lithium carbonate plant starter plant, with first saleable production expected at the end of 2024.
+The full definition of the project, changes to scope and higher inflation have led to an increase in the capital estimate to $335 million (from $140 million).
 The learnings and design improvements will be carried over to the full-scale project.
-First saleable production is now expected at the end of 2024 (previously in the first half of 2024).
 Studies are continuing on the full-scale plant, which will have benefits of economies of scale, with the capital intensity, based on current stage of studies, forecast to be in line with regional lithium industry benchmarks.

 Simandou contains one of the world’s largest and richest high-grade iron ore deposits, demand for which is increasing as steelmakers look to reduce carbon emissions.

 In September 2022, we agreed to form a joint venture with China Baowu Steel Group to develop the Western Range iron ore project in the Pilbara, Western Australia (Rio Tinto 54%, Baowu 46%)6.
 The mine will have a capacity of 25 million tonnes per year.
 The project includes construction of a primary crusher and an 18-kilometre conveyor connection to the Paraburdoo processing plant6.
-Construction continued in line with schedule during the half with site facilities completed and contractors mobilised, while we progressed bulk earthworks for the fixed plant and pre-strip earthworks for the mine.
+Construction is currently on schedule with civil work well advanced, while we continue to progress primary crusher works, bulk earthworks and mine prestrip.

 In late 2017, we discovered copper-gold mineralisation at the Winu project in the Paterson Province in Western Australia.